DentiioApp/dentiio-api/README.md

 - 🐳Docker

 ## :gear: Configuration
-1. Create a .env file
+0. Create a .env file on the api folder
-2. Copy .env_example in .env
+1. Copy .env_example in .env
-3. Update the variables on the .env at your environement
+2. Update the variables on the .env at your environement
-4. Move the .env on the api file
+3. Create a passphrase for the JWT Authentication

 ## 🎉 Building your app